 Let’s face it – being a mum is a CRAZY, often tiring business.
 We’re racing here, we’re racing there….we’re racing EVERYWHERE!
 Sometimes it’s a mystery how we are able to keep our energy up as a busy mum.
-Thankfully there are a few things we can do to help us on our mission to survive the day, and so here are my top tips for keeping your energy up as a busy mum in association with Bach Rescue Plus.
+Thankfully there are a few things we can do to help us on our mission to survive the day, and so here are my top tips for keeping your energy up as a busy mum.

 Get a good night’s sleep

 This might sound like a no brainer, and as a sleep struggler I know it’s easier said than done – but a decent night’s sleep is vital for keeping your energy up as a mum.
 If you’re dealing with nightwakings from your kids (argh!), then of course this makes things all the more challenging however across the board there are some things you can do to help encourage a good night’s sleep:

 - Avoid caffeine after 3pm – caffeine can lurk in your system for up to 12 – 14 hours – eek! – making it difficult to get to sleep.
 Just don’t do it.

 - Try to get into bed an hour before your sleep time if possible (I know, easier said than done but it’s all about the reverse lie-in these days!).
 This will give you plenty of time to wind down and settle your manic brain, ready for sleep.
 Don’t be tempted to look at your phone during this time as it’s been shown to delay your sleep by an hour – switch it onto Airplane Mode and avoid that sleep disturbing blue light and screen flickering, and be done with it until the morning or else face the wrath of its stimulus and sleep disturbing ways.
 Don’t be tempted to watch TV in bed…feel good books or mindless magazines are what you need at this time of day.